ARTICLES

 Who is Ace Berry?

-Finding out more about Ace Berry and his path through life, flowers, and journey through it all.
-And what is next for Ace.
-Aces path to flowers was far from traditional.
+Find out more about Ace Berry and his path through life, flowers, and journey through it all.
+And what is next for Ace?
+His path to flowers was far from traditional.
 Then again, it's clear Ace Berry is not a traditional guy either.

 Ace:

-"I was raised in Houston Tx. and Victoria Tx.
+"I was raised in Houston and Victoria, both in Texas.
 I had a really cool childhood.
 Had a the exciting part of the big city and the simple and calmness of a small town.
 I grew up playing football and baseball and all kind of sports."

 Ace Berry Wearing Flowers in His Beard - on Thursd